WHAT IS?

 The Dutch sailers eventually shared their cold brew with the Japanese population whom greatly appreciated the colder temperature for consuming the beverage.

 The Japanese then began developing new way to create the cold brew using ancient tea making techniques which involved slow dripping processes.
-The technique was officially created in Kyoto Japan in the early 1600's and has widely remained unchanged for the last 400 years.
+The technique was officially created in Kyoto Japan in 1612 and has widely remained unchanged for the last 400 plus years.

 And it is often referred to as Dutch Cold Brew given the shared history of the two peoples on opposites sides of the world striving to enjoy cold brew coffee.